richafnu/Viva/Viva/glint/setup/program-summary-coaching.md

 ## Manage Team Conversations content

-When Viva Glint Admins enable Team Conversations for a Recurring survey, there are two additional sections in **Coaching** to select resources for conversations presentations and in-platform guidance.
+When Viva Glint Admins enable Team Conversations for a Recurring survey, there are two other sections in **Coaching** to select resources for conversations presentations and in-platform guidance.

 ### Team Conversation Presentation Guidance